Dwdeath/web/README.md

 this script/website is not meant for you to use,
 (but I absolutely reccommend that you build your own.)

+# Bugs?
+absolutely.

+# Is there a guide?
+Nope.
+Fork it and make your own guide after reading and understanding the script.

+This abomination is for me to use anyway.

+You know what, you're nice...
+Here's the basics:
+1. You find a script in that repo that you understand and like.

+2. You go:
+``sh
+sh <(curl -s <dwdeath.github.io/<this repo>\<name of script>.sh)
+``
+and watch joyfully as your mechine is being invaded by my own incompetence, bad practices and incredibly loose links to other insecure stuff.

 # !!!WARNING!!!
 ```sh
 READ.
 THE.
 SCRIPT.